 - Use technology to make payment easy.
 Online software like Xero lets your customers simply click a payment link on their invoice to make direct, secure payments.

 - Be ready to take payment over the phone when and if you need to make a follow up call.

 7. Make debtor management easy with the right tools

 You’re busy right?

-The right tools can make managing receivables much easier.
-That way you can spend less time on chasing payments, and you’re more likely to keep on top of things.
+The right tools can make managing cash flow much easier.
+And if you spend less time chasing payments, you’re more likely to keep on top of things.

-- Minimise data input by choosing online software that syncs with your bank accounts so you can always see up-to- date information.
+- Minimise data input by choosing software that syncs with your bank accounts.
+This means you always see up-to- date information.

-- Your customer details should be only a click away from the invoice information so it’s no effort to re-email or phone the late payer.
+- Your customers’ details should be integrated to your invoicing software.
+Then they’re only a click away from the invoice information so it’s no effort to re-email or phone the late payer.

 8. Keep calm

-By dealing with your debtors regularly and methodically, using tools designed to make your life easier, and seeking advice to help you do things better, you can get on top of your debtors.
+By dealing with your debtors regularly and methodically, using tools designed to make your life easier, and seeking advice to help you do things better, you will get better at managing your debtors.